Clemapfel/mousetrap/docs/08_os_interface.md

 In this chapter, we will learn:
 + How to properly do logging
-+ How to copy/move/create/delete files
++ How to copy / move / create / delete files
 + How to access a files metadata
 + How to monitor a file changing
++ How to open a dialog that lets users select files
 + How to store arbitrary objects in a .ini file
 + How to use icons
 + How to customize menu section layouts using icons